nwae/mex/README.md

   # mass found on the right side, and date on the left
   params_dict = {"m": [null, 68.5], "d": ["2019-09-08", null]}

+For customization of your own data types, you may utilize the parameter "map_vartype_to_regex" in the constructor.

 ### Language
   var_1;var_2;var_3;..